SimonAMcKenzie/my-password-generator/README.md

 6. Once a password is generated, it will be displayed in the designated area.
 Click the "Copy Password" button to copy the password to your clipboard for immediate use.

 ### Conclusion
 With these steps, you can set up and understand the Password Generator project.
-It provides a secure and user-friendly tool for generating strong passwords tailored to individual preferences.
+It provides a secure and user-friendly tool for generating strong passwords tailored to individual preferences, conforms to WCAG 2.1 standards, and is responsive across devices.

 For any further enhancements or modifications, refer to the respective files and modify the code accordingly.